 |'Orange Giant' and 'Kerala Red' amaranth|

 Those seeds have been a windfall for the large ants, who swarm around them, gather them up and hurry back to their nest in the big urn of agastache.
 They have have also been a windfall for the small ants, which come along later to glean whatever the bigger ones have left behind; they carry these odds and ends back to their own nests beneath the pavers in the path.
 It's as if the food chain is operating in reverse, with the larger animals providing food for the smaller ones; it's certainly an example of nature's efficiency at work, letting nothing go to waste.
 In any case, the ants are keeping the patio nice and tidy.
-(Having to tiptoe and hop around so as not to step on them is a small price to pay for free yardwork.)

 I wonder if the ants don't have the tiny tip of a Christmas tree somewhere inside that urn.